 Watch this video from the FDA about antibody testing.

 For most members, if your doctor determines that you should be tested for COVID-19, your out-of-pocket costs for testing will be waived.
-The waiver of out-of-pocket costs for COVID-19 testing is in place now and will be for at least 90 days after the end of the public health emergency and State of Emergency, as declared by Governor Murphy.
+The waiver of out-of-pocket costs for COVID-19 testing is in place now and will continue at least:

-Additionally, through June 30, 2021, unless extended, most members will not pay any cost share (copay, coinsurance, deductibles) for covered services related to inpatient or outpatient treatment when the primary diagnosis is COVID-19.
+Additionally, through June 30, 2021, most members will not pay any cost share (copay, coinsurance, deductibles) for covered services related to inpatient or outpatient treatment when the primary diagnosis is COVID-19.

-This information applies to all fully insured members, including those covered through Medicaid, Medicare Advantage, Individual and Small Group policies, as well as members covered by the State Health Benefits Program (SHBP) and the School Employees’ Health Benefits Program (SEHBP).
+This information applies to all fully insured members, including those covered through Horizon NJ Health, Medicare Advantage, Individual and Small Group policies, and members covered by the State Health Benefits Program (SHBP) and the School Employees’ Health Benefits Program (SEHBP).

 COVID-19 viral testing with an FDA-authorized test is covered when performed for diagnostic purposes in health care settings, including pharmacies and drive-up testing sites.